dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

 # Objects And Design
 ## Defining Code Design

 One sense of code design concerns the definition of a system: the determination of a system’s requirements, scope, and objectives.

     What does the system need to do?
     For whom does it need to do it?
     What are the outputs of the system?
     Do they meet the stated need?

 On a lower level, design can be taken to mean the process by which you define the participants of a system and organize their relationships.
-This chapter is concerned with the second sense: the definition and disposition of classes and objects.
+This section is concerned with the second sense: the definition and disposition of classes and objects.

 As part of the design process, you must decide when an operation should belong to a type and when it should belong to another class used by the type.
 Everywhere you turn, you are presented with choices, decisions that might lead to clarity and elegance or might mire you in compromise.